 Thanks for visiting our website.
 We’d like you to know a few things about City Chapel even if this is your first experience with us.
 It is no secret that we’re about discipleship, as we encourage people to become passionate Christ-followers in our City.
 From God’s Word it’s clear that this is the mission He gave the church.
 Our heart is about the quality of disciples and not the quantity.
 However, we do desire to see both increase as the Lord moves and blesses our work.

 In the Great Commission, Jesus calls every Christian to step out in faith and spread the Good News.
 This is faith in action!
-We are called to obey this command and change lives forever.
-It could be spreading the Good News to a neighbour, spreading the Word in a city or town, or moving to another country to reach the people there.
+We are called to obey this command and be His instruments as we see the Holy Spirit change lives forever.
+It could involve spreading the Good News to a neighbour, spreading the Word in a city or town, or moving to another country to reach the people there.
 Wherever we go, every faithful Christian is compelled through obedience to share the Gospel.
 City Chapel takes small and large steps "to make disciples of all the nations”.

 Loving God empowers us to love other people.
 The focus on love helps us not to settle for a minimum concern for our neighbours, but to reach out to them.
 Love helps us to understand the real thrust of the commandments, and to give us concern for actual obedience, not merely listening.
 Jesus loved us perfectly and gave Himself for us (Galatians 2:20).
 He saved us when none of us could save ourselves (Romans 5:6-10).
 And now, when we put our trust in Him, we are united to Him, and we are transformed so that we can imitate the pattern of His love: "A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another.
 By this all people will know that you are my disciples, if you have love for one another."
 (John 13:34-35 ESV).
 Through Jesus Christ we receive not only understanding of God's will, but power and motivation to serve Him.
 In receiving His love, we can, in turn, love others and this drives our passion for the Great Commission.